La-renc/DayTradingAI/README.md

 Although the above model shows an overall accuracy of around 65-80% (the accuracy for both positive and negative predictions), but we are more interested in the Positive prediction accuracy (the accuracy for positive predictions only), which is around 33-50%, which has much room to improve.
 Also, although the risks are low when using AI, the profits are also lowered.
 This is due to model accuracy as well as the number of trades is much reduced compared to trading without AI.
-The above example only applied stock data for one single month.
-To check for consistency we need data over a longer period of time (maybe several years?)
+The above example only applied stock data for one single month, to check for more consistency we need data over a longer period of time (maybe several years?)

 ## What next?